Mizzou spends thousands to protect Thomas Jefferson tombstone from vandalism

 The original marble portion of the marker was in Academic Hall before a fire burned down the building in 1891.
 Basi said it was one of the few items saved from the fire.
 Now the actual marble piece is inside of Jesse Hall and a replica is outside on the tombstone.

-Mizzou sophomore Roman Leapheart said he can’t believe the dollar amount the university spent on protecting Jefferson’s tombstone.
+Mizzou sophmore Roman Leapheart said he can’t believe the dollar amount the university spent on protecting Jefferson’s tombstone.

 “Mun Choi and his administration have continued and continued to show they prioritze something that is not alive, someone that is not alive, over the students who are still here,” Leapheart said.